luchaoo7/free-vpn/README.md

 This template demonstrates how to create a free VPN running on an AWS EC2 instance using the Serverless Framework and leveraging [OpenVPN](https://openvpn.net/vpn-software-packages/).

+### Why do you need your own VPN ?
+- Maybe you want to watch content your ISP is blocking.
+- Maybe you want to watch content the content provider is blocking in your geographical region e.g. Netflix blocking certain US content for UK customers.
+- Maybe you want access to a crypto exchange that blocks people in a certain region.
+- Maybe you don't want to be tracked by ads.
+- Maybe you don't want someone snooping in on your network connection while at Starbucks or Hilton Hotel.
+- Maybe you don't want to pay for a VPN that claims not to keep logs (my favorite).
+- Maybe you don't want to use one of those free vpns (not this one) that slows down the connection or times you at.
+- Maybe you just want control .
+- or Maybe you just want to learn.

 ## Requirements

 - AWS Free Tier